 We are pursuing UKCA certification as soon as possible (pending accreditation of the certification body) with our current (CE) certification body.
 The UKCA mark will be mandatory for our products per 2023.

-Our products are currently not certified for use in the U.S. Market.
-We have submitted our application towards our FDA clearance.
-The 510(k) clearance is currently pending.
+Our products are currently not certified for use in the US market.

 Regulators often accept ISO (worldwide), EN (European) or NEN (Dutch) standards to demonstrate compliance against regulations.
 By implementing the standard and demonstrating compliance against it, vendors automatically comply with specific law sections.
 If standards are harmonised/recognised by legislators, they confirm in writing that these standards meet compliance with legislative requirements.